Do Now

 You don’t want the first question in your Do Now to be a stinker:

-An easily accessible Q1 also means that if a student does not start, it can only be because they choose not to, as opposed to being stuck.
+An easily accessible Q1 also means that if a student does not start, it can only be because they choose not to, instead of being stuck.
 This means you can hold them to account.

 2. Make sure the first question of the Do Now does not require any special equipment